Canada will receive the first two of 18 used Australian F-18 fighter jets in 2019.

 Australia needs the approval of the U.S. State Department to transfer the aircraft to Canada.
 Approval is needed because the F-18s were built in the U.S. with American technology.

 The federal government has confirmed that the Australian aircraft will be operating alongside the RACF’s other CF-18s at Bagotville, Que., and Cold Lake, Alberta.
 “The aircraft will be employed at 3 Wing Bagotville and 4 Wing Cold Lake,” the government noted earlier this year.
 “DND is currently reviewing infrastructure requirements to accommodate the additional aircraft.
+Any modifications are expected to be minimal as the supplemental jets are of similar age and design to the CF-18.”

 The US State Department has approved a $140 million sale of Raytheon-made AIM-120D Advanced Medium Range Air-to-Air Missiles (AMRAAM) for use on Canadian F/A-18 aircraft.
 The Defense Security Cooperation Agency delivered the required certification notifying Congress of this possible sale on October 30, 2017